Vladimir Abrikosov: Ordination as a Catholic priest

 On 29 May 1917, Vladimir Abrikosov took part in the Council of the Russian Greek Catholic Church and was ordained a Catholic priest of the Byzantine rite by Metropolitan Andrey Sheptytsky of the Ukrainian Greek-Catholic Church.
 In the same year Sheptytsky appointed him rector of the Moscow Greek Catholic parish and head of the Moscow Dominicans.

 Arrest and expulsion from Russia

 In 1920–1922 in the Abrikosovs' house dialogue took place between representatives of the Catholic and Orthodox churches, which was attended by Moscow intellectuals.
 Under the influence of Abrikosov in particular, Dmitriy Kuz'min-Karavaev converted to Catholicism.
 Such activity was considered counterrevolutionary and on 17 August 1922, Vladimir Abrikosov was arrested and sentenced to death, but the punishment was subsequently commuted to perpetual exile.
-On 29 September of the same year, Abrikosov was expelled from Russia by philosophers' ship, together with the 150 of the most prominent Russian intellectuals.
+On 29 September of the same year, Abrikosov was expelled from Russia by philosophers' ship, together with 150 of the most prominent Russian intellectuals.